atoms-ufrj/playmol/doc/commands.md

 **Description**:

-This command creates Packmol input files or invokes Packmol to build a mininum-overlap molecular packing inside a previously specified simulation box.
+This command creates Packmol input files or invokes Packmol to build a low-overlap molecular packing inside a previously specified simulation box.

+The keywords _seed_, _tolerance_, and _nloops_ change the values of some parameters that affect Packmol's behavior.
+Different integer values for _seed_ tell Packmol to use different random number sequences for its packing algorithm.
+The parameter _tolerance_ is the mininum distance that atoms of distinc molecules must keep from each other in the final packing.
+The parameter _nloops_ is the maximum number of iterations to be carried out with the Packmol algorithm in a packing attempt.

+The parameter _retry_ is a reduction factor.
+If its value is 1.0, Playmol will invoke Packmol only once with the specified tolerance and will produce a warning message if the packing fails.
+If _retry_ is smaller than 1.0, then Playmol will invoke Packmol as many times as necessary to achieve a successful packing, with tolerance being iteratively multiplied by the value of _retry_ at each new attempt.

 The keywords _fix_, _copy_, and _pack_ require the index of an existing molecule for which at least one set of atomic coordinates have been defined using the command [xyz].
-The first defined set of coordinates will be used as a rigid-body model for translation or replication.
+The first defined set of coordinates for such molecule will then be used as a rigid-body model for translation or replication.
+The meaning of each option is:

+* fix <index> <x> <y> <z>: makes a copy of Molecule _index_ with its geometric center located at the provided coordinate (_x_, _y_, _z_), keeping its original orientation.

+* copy <index> <N>: makes _N_ copies of Molecule _index_ in random positions, but keeping the original orientation (i.e. all _N_ copies will be aligned in the final packing).
+This is useful for packing long molecules.

+* pack <index> <N>: makes _N_ copies of Molecule _index_ in random positions and with random orientations.

+IMPORTANT: the option _summary_ of command [write] can be very useful for checking out the indices of the molecules.

-The keyword _action_ is used to create Packmol input files or to run Packmol directly.
+The keyword _action_ is used to create Packmol input files or to invoke Packmol.
 The following options are available:

-* _execute_: this option executes Packmol so as to build the desired molecular packing.
-It requires the previous definition of a simulation [box] and the invokation of at least one keyword _fix_, _copy_, or _pack_.
-This keyword can be invoked in the same packmol command (either before or after _action_) or in a previous packmol command.
+* __execute__: this option calls Packmol to build the desired molecular packing.
+It requires the previous definition of a simulation [box].
+Moreover, it requires that at least one keyword _fix_, _copy_, or _pack_ has appeared in a previous packmol command or appears in the same packmol command, either before or after the keyword _action_.
 If the parameter _retry_ is currently equal to 1.0 (its default value), then Packmol will do only one packing attempt with the specified _tolerance_ and produce a warning message in case such attempt fails.
-If _retry_ is smaller than 1.0, then Packmol will keep trying until a successful attempt is achieved, with _tolerance_ being iteratively multiplied by _retry_ at each new attempt.
-IMPORTANT: after a successful packing, the current list of atomic coordinates is replaced by the new coordinates generated by Packmol.
-Therefore, the command [write] can be used afterwards to create a LAMMPS configuration file with the packed system.
+If _retry_ is smaller than 1.0, then Packmol will keep trying until a successful attempt is achieved, with _tolerance_ being iteratively multiplied by the _retry_ value at each new attempt.
+IMPORTANT: if packing succeeds, then the current list of atomic coordinates is replaced by the new coordinates generated by Packmol.
+After that, the command [write] can be used to create a LAMMPS configuration file with the attained packing.

-* _setup_: this option generates an input file _packmol.inp_ and coordinate files _molecule-x.inp_, where _x_ is the index of a molecule.
+* __setup__: this option generates an input file named _packmol.inp_ and coordinate files _molecule-x.inp_, where _x_ is the index of each involved molecule.
+These files are prepared for running Packmol externally in order to generate a file _packmol-output.xyz_ containing the final packing if the algorithm succeeds with the given tolerance.
+For illustration, one may notice that a successful use of the packmol command with options _retry 1.0 action execute_ would have exactly the same result as the following sequence of commands:

 	packmol 	action setup
 	shell   	packmol < packmol.inp
+	reset		xyz
-	xyz     	packmol_output.xyz reset
+	xyz     	packmol_output.xyz

+Nevertheless, the real usefulness of the option _setup_ is to permit editing of the file _packmol.inp_ in order to impose some additional constraints, which are not directly handled in the current version of Playmol.
+Please see [Packmol User's Guide] for additional information.

 **Examples**:

 	box    		density 0.602214
-	packmol		tolerance 3.0 change 0.9 fix 1 0.0 0.0 0.0 pack 2 1000 action persist
+	packmol		tolerance 3.0 retry 0.9 fix 1 0.0 0.0 0.0 pack 2 1000 action execute
+	write		lammps system.data

-The example above uses Packmol to create a random packing of molecules with density equal to 0.602214 Da/Å³ in which one copy of molecule 1 is centered at the origin and 1000 copies of molecule 2 are packed with random positions and random orientations.
+The example above uses Packmol to create a random packing of molecules with density equal to 0.602214 Da/Å³ (1.0 g/cm³) in which one copy of molecule 1 is centered at the origin and 1000 copies of molecule 2 are packed with random positions and random orientations.
 The desired mininum intermolecular atomic distance is initially set to 3.0 Å, but Packmol will keep reducing the tolerance in 90% until the packing is successful.
+Finally, a LAMMPS configuration file is generated.

 **See also**: